gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 {:.no_toc}
 ### Cycle
-Enemy positions according to time and path taken through the level.
+Entity (ie. enemy) positions are calculated from when the entity was last loaded, which is indirectly influenced by the path (and time) taken through the level.

 {:.no_toc}
 ### Aircharge